Mechanism of Action

 Dosing in Clinical Trials

-Elvitegravir is also a component of an FDA-approved FDC tablet, Stribild.4
+Elvitegravir is a component of an FDA-approved fixed-dose combination (FDC) tablet, Stribild.4

-Additionally, elvitegravir is part of the investigational FDC tablet containing elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide.9
+Additionally, elvitegravir is part of the investigational FDC tablet containing elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide.13

-In the Phase III study discussed in the Dosing section above (Study 145), the proportion of study subjects experiencing a serious adverse event, grade 3 or 4 adverse event, or study drug discontinuation due to an adverse event was similar in both treatment groups (elvitegravir versus raltegravir) through 96 weeks.
-Grade 3 or 4 AST and ALT elevations were more common in the raltegravir group than in the elvitegravir group.10
+In the Phase III study discussed in the Dosing section above (Study 145), the proportion of study participants experiencing a serious adverse event, a Grade 3 or 4 adverse event, or a study drug discontinuation due to an adverse event was similar in both treatment groups (elvitegravir versus raltegravir) through 96 weeks.
+Grade 3 or 4 aspartate aminotransferase (AST) and alanine transaminase (ALT) elevations were more common in the raltegravir group than in the elvitegravir group.10

 Elvitegravir is metabolized by CYP3A enzymes.
 Drugs that induce CYP3A activity may increase the clearance of elvitegravir.
 Elvitegravir is a modest CYP2C9 inducer and may decrease plasma concentrations of known CYP2C9 substrates.4